Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 Where the actions of companies have violated global standards on human rights and freedoms including customary rights of indigenous people.

 Nestle manufactures and sells food and beverages.
 The company has been criticised for exploiting local water resources for its bottled water production, which has forced underprivileged communities to pay a premium for their groundwater while alternatives have been exhausted.
+They are also the third largest source of plastic trash found in oceans.
 There have also been several allegations of labour conflicts and human rights violations in Nestle’s palm oil, coffee, fruits and seafood supply chains.

 Where the actions of companies have violated global standards on human rights and freedoms including customary rights of indigenous people.

 Thermo Fisher Scientific sells scientific instruments and laboratory equipment, diagnostics consumables, and life science reagents.
 Thermo Fisher DNA testing kits have been linked to surveillance and discriminatory purposes by the legal authorities in Xinjiang (a region of China) for monitoring and tracking the Muslim Uyghur ethnic group and other minorities.
-Evidence shows Thermo Fisher Scientific continues to supply DNA sequencing products to the Xinjiang region, despite the company announcing it would halt sales to the region in 2019.
+Evidence that DNA sequencing products continue to be distributed in China, despite the company announcing it would halt sales to the region.

 Where a company is complicit in its products or services enabling violations of the Geneva Convention and infringement of the rights of individuals in war or conflict situations.